seanbrindley17/milestone-project-4/README.md

 ### Future Features

+- **More Products**: Initially I had fins as a product, which would use a different sizing format to the regular.
+Unfortunately I ran out of time while trying to impliment it without breaking my code so I decided to forgo them and add them myself as a little project after the fact.
+- **Better Sorting/Classification**: When adding more products I'd like ways to sort them better. i.e. if the shop were to sell things explicitly for females then I'd like a sort option for women's products for example.
 - **Product Inventory Alerts**: Notify customers when out-of-stock items are back in stock, or when low inventory is approaching.
 - **Multi-Currency and Multi-Language Support**: Expand the application to support multiple currencies and languages to reach a global audience.